Jose Roy: Political career

 After the war in 1946, the first elections were held.
-The presidential candidate of the Liberal party was Manuel A. Roxas.
-Roxas persuaded Roy to run for Congress.
-Roy agreed only after being promised that if they won, Roxas would consider supporting the 70-30 Rice Share Tenancy law he was planning to author.
+The Liberal presidential nominee that time was then-Senator Manuel Roxas, who persuaded Roy to run for Congress seat.
+Roy agreed only after being promised that if they won, Roxas would consider supporting the 70-30 Rice Crop Sharing law he was planning to author.
 This law would provide that 70% of the rice crop be given to the tenant farmers and 30% to the landowners in all rice-producing regions of the Philippines and, after studying the matter, Roxas found that it had its merits.
 The 1946 election was a very difficult one.
 Roy was elected to congress as representative of the 1st district of Tarlac.
 He was the lone Liberal Party candidate to win in Central Luzon.